John Gaden: Career

 John Gaden was born in Sydney where his father owned a successful legal practice, Gadens.
 He attended Cranbrook School, Sydney, where he performed in various school plays.
 After school he studied arts and law at the University of Sydney.
 After appearing with the Sydney University Dramatic Society, he decided to pursue a theatrical career in lieu of a legal one.

 His professional career started in the early 1960s.
 In 1970 he appeared in a production of Hadrian the Seventh in Perth, directed by Sir Tyrone Guthrie, and with fellow actors Arthur Dignam and Judy Nunn.
 Guthrie was impressed enough with Gaden to recommend him to Robin Lovejoy, who cast him in a production of The Crucible, which resulted in a positive review from The Sydney Morning Heralds theatre critic Harry Kippax, which in turn led to a three-year contract with the Old Tote Theatre Company (the precursor of the Sydney Theatre Company).
 He has also recorded audiobooks of British children's series Fireman Sam and Australian children's series Magic Mountain.

+He performed many roles with Sydney's Nimrod Theatre Company in the 1970s.
 For three years he was associate director of the Sydney Theatre Company with Richard Wherrett, during which time he directed and co-directed the notable production of The Life and Times of Nicholas Nickleby.